Or read it with a parent’s heart in mind.

 Yet I sit at said curriculum night and none of the parents talk to one another.

-And these children, that my child goes to school with, who are being raised by these great social geniuses and can’t even form a smile when you look their way
+And these children, who my child goes to school with, who are being raised by these great social geniuses who can’t even form a smile when you look their way